visualboyadvance-m/visualboyadvance-m/README.md

 ```
 mkdir build
 cd build
-cmake .. -DVCPKG_TARGET_TRIPLET=x64-windows -DCMAKE_BUILD_TYPE=Release -G Ninja
+cmake .. -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_BUILD_TYPE=Debug -G Ninja
 ninja
 ```

-This support is new and we are still working out some issues, including support for static builds.
+This support is new and we are still working out some issues.

 ## Dependencies